Object Oriented Programming in JAVA

 • An abstract class can have a constructor

-• you cannot make constructor abstract , it has a default body with super () and not even inherited so there is no point of it being overriden as it is with other methods which are abstract in parent class
+• you cannot make constructor abstract , it has a default body with super () and not even inherited so there is no point of it being overridden as it is with other methods which are abstract in parent class

 • Abstract class can have a constructor and it gets executed because of super() call present in the child class constructor